 This course will discuss more advanced topics in quantum engineering and quantum chemistry.
 Topics to be covered include identical particles, second quantization, the variational principle, time-dependent perturbation theory, the Born-Oppenheimer approximation, and the Hartree-Fock method.
 The course will also introduce the basic principles of quantum mechanical materials modeling, including methods that utilize quantum processors.

-Instructor(s): Laura Gagliardi Terms Offered: Winter
+Instructor(s): Ruben Verresen Terms Offered: Winter

 Prerequisite(s): MENG 26100, MATH 18600